fkotsian/mit_mdcalc/README.md

-# medicalWebsiteMIT2020
+# MDCalc--MIT

-This is a risk calculator build to predict the likelihood of Aortic Valve Stenosis
+This is a risk calculator to predict the likelihood of Aortic Valve Stenosis.

 ## Installation